wchesley/The-Notebook/School/Business-Law/BusinessLawNotes.md

 VII.
 Commitment to the alternatives.

 ## Alternative dispute resolution systems (ADR Systems)
+It is often the case that both parties to litigation are losers.
+The winning party in a lawsuit is a loser to the extent of the attorney’s fees—which are often substantial.
+The fact that the loser usually also has to pay court costs is an added incentive to settlement without litigation.

-- Litigation does not prevetnt the use of ADR.
+- Litigation does not always preclude the use of ADR.
+Indeed, it is very common for disputes to be arbitrated, mediated, or settled through negotiations during the pretrial process discussed in the preceding chapter.
+- ADR systems used by disputing parties may be part of a contractual relationship between these parties.
+For example, even before any problem arises, it is an effective dispute resolution tool to have the parties’ contract specify a preferred ADR system.
+Disputing parties also may agree to use an ADR technique after the dispute arises even if they did not foresee the possibility of needing to use a dispute resolution system at the time of their original agreement.
-- Lawsuits are not required to use ADR methods.
+- disputing parties are not required to use ADR methods to resolve disputes.
   - Usage can be part of a contractual relationship between parties. (required by contract)
 - Effective use can save costs associated with litigation.

 ## Fig. 5.1 Scale of dispute resolution systems.